locktopus-project/locktopus-website/docs/qna.md

 ## Can I just check whether a lock is free without acquiring it?

 There is no out-of-the-box solution for that, though there is no practical need for implementing that.
 But if you still need a reason to check whether a lock is free or not, you can just lock it and then release it.
 If the lock has been acquired immediately, that means it was free.

+## What is the Playground?

+The [Playground](https://playground.locktopus.xyz/) is a web application for testing locks.
+It requires connecting to an instance of Locktopus.

 ## Can I limit the number of processes acquiring shared access to a resource?